AidanNG/list_app/README.md

 # To Do List App
 This is a basic list app.
-It's simple but I wanted a project that I could hopefully grow.

 I make a lot of lists in Google docs in order to stay on track with the things I want to get done.
 Being what it is, it has a lot of limitations.
 This project will hopefully solve that problem for me.

 ## Installation

-You can install List_App using pip:
+In your environment, navigate to the extracted files folder, and you can install List_App using pip:

+python -m venv venv

+\venv\Scripts\activate

-pip install list_app
+pip install -e .

 ## Usage